rikonaka/xxpdump-rs/README.md

 You can download it directly from the release page.
 Please note that you need to have installed the `npcap` driver on Windows (it will be automatically installed when you install `Wireshark` or `nmap`, or you can download and install it manually, then select `winpcap compatibility mode` when installing).

-Because `musl` cannot compile with `libpcap`, and the results compiled with `gnu` cannot be migrated to different Linux distributions, the download interface only provides downloads of musl based on `libpnet` by default.
-If you want to use `xxpdump` based on `libpcap`, please use the following method to install it.
+Because `musl` cannot compile with `libpcap`, and the results compiled with `gnu` cannot be migrated to different Linux distributions (complex `glibc` version issues), the download page will only provides downloads of `musl` based on `libpnet` by default.
+If you want to use `xxpdump` based on `libpcap` (more efficient), please use the following commands to install it.

 ### Compile and install it yourself (Linux)